 Above: One of Hackney's biggest joys is watching diners become friends; in a small, intimate setting, he says, "You're forced to talk to strangers whether you like it or not."

 Above: A pallet wood table and glass jar vase play off the glamor of an antique brass candelabra.

-Above: Broussard uses the variation inherent in reclaimed materials to create a striped wood table.
+Above: Furniture designer Travis Broussard uses the variation inherent in reclaimed materials to create a striped wood table.

 Above: Hackney's girlfriend prepares flowers for the evening's simple tablescapes.

-Above: The dining room functions as a sort of showroom for Travis Broussard.
+Above: The dining room functions as a showroom for Broussard's furniture—still available from Travis Broussard.